hallongrotta/hydrus-stats/README.md

 `hydrus-stats --url URL --api-key API-KEY mi --cooccurrences stats/cooccurrences.pickle`

-All files will be stored in `.stats/`
+All files will be stored in `.stats/` by default.

 ## What do these numbers/outputs mean?